-Programs: It’s packed with 36+3 intervals, 4-countdowns, 1-heart rate control, making your every session fully entertaining and motivating.
+Programs: It’s packed with 36+3 intervals, 4 countdowns, and 1-heart rate control, making your every session fully entertaining and motivating.

 Bluetooth speakers: You can connect your machine with Bluetooth speakers to connect with people worldwide and enjoy music.

-Incline levels: This machine can incline up to 15 percent, which is an impressive ingredient for a challenging workout.
+Incline levels: This machine can incline up to 15 percent, an impressive ingredient for a challenging workout.

-Weight capacity: This machine can support up to 300 pounds of weight, most likely covering all your family members.
+Weight capacity: This machine can support up to 300 pounds, most likely covering all your family members.

 Space-saver design: It comes in a folding design which is perfect for small spaces, and its two transport wheels make it very efficient for moving.